-Monetary payments pursuant to this policy are not paid directly to the recipient and are allocated to a separate project account within the relevant cost centre.
+Monetary payments pursuant to this procedure are not paid directly to the recipient and are allocated to a separate project account within the relevant cost centre.

 Monetary payments are to be utilised for professional development purposes only and must be expended in accordance with all University Policy and Procedure, specifically in relation to procurement, assets and carry forward rules outlined in the Financial Management Practices Manual.
 Recipients should seek advice from Financial and Business Services.

-For examples of acceptable categories of expenditure specifically related to each of the Achievement Award categories, refer to the Procedures for the particular Achievement Award.
+For examples of acceptable categories of expenditure specifically related to each of the Achievement Award categories, refer to the Schedules for the particular Achievement Award.

 Executive Director (Finance and People Capability)